jon-harper/clock-3/readme.md

 - Disassembly and reassembly for documentation
 - Full Bill of Materials
-- Look for COTS filtration supplier
+- Discuss paneling with plastics fabricator.

 **Design**